Texas State Board of Public Accountancy License Defense Attorneys

 Texas State Board of Public Accountancy Hearing Attorneys

-The Texas Office of Administrative Hearings, also known as SOAH, hears Texas TSBPA disciplinary matters.
+The Texas State Office of Administrative Hearings, also known as SOAH, hears Texas TSBPA disciplinary matters.
 SOAH is headquartered in Austin, but may hold Hearings remotely or in other locations.
 Hearings may be held in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock or San Antonio.
 The Texas TSBPA Administrative Law Hearing is a formal Hearing before an Administrative Law Judge.

 The Administrative Law Judge, or ALJ, will issue a written Proposal for Decision approximately 60 days after the Hearing.
 The Texas State Board of Public Accountancy and the Respondent generally both have the ability to file responses to the Proposal for Decision, called Exceptions and Briefs.
 Texas TSBPA can adopt, modify or reject the ALJ’s Proposal for Decision.
 The Texas State Board of Public Accountancy’s action is called the Final Order.
 There are two main rights of Appeal of a Final Order.
 Texas Government Code § 2001.144 allows a licensee to file a Motion for Rehearing within 25 days after the Final Order is issued.
 If a Motion for Rehearing is denied, the Respondent can file a Request for Judicial Review in Travis County District Court in Austin.
 A Request for Judicial Review must be filed within 30 days of the denial of the Motion for Rehearing.